frugalware/frugalware.gitlab.io/content/package/lsdvd.md

 reverse_depends = "['kvideoencoder']"
 license = "GPL2"
 +++
-Lsdvd is a c application for reading the contents of a DVD and printing the contents to your terminal."
+Lsdvd is a c application for reading the contents of a DVD and printing the contents to your terminal.

 {{< files text="show files" >}}* /usr/bin/lsdvd
 * /usr/share/doc/lsdvd-0.17/AUTHORS